jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 The suggest is that the transition to the written phonetic word, as a transition from word as event to word as thing created the possibility for second order discourse.
 (If not the possibility, it ensured its ability to develop at scale).
 These kinds of analyses would be difficult without the permanence of the word as thing.

+Ong. writes:

+{:#the-distancing-which}
-> Ong. p.
-103 writes: "The distancing which writing effects develops a new kind of precision…"
+> "The distancing which writing effects develops a new kind of precision…" <span class="citation" data-reading="MKVLEEA6=>p.
+101" data-annotation="https://hyp.is/qEQ5ptXQEeqtkY_ii1_EXw/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ong_2002_Writing_Restructures_Consciousness,_chapter_4.pdf"/>

+{:#but-written-words}
-> Ong p.
-104: writes "But written words sharpen analysis"
+> "But written words sharpen analysis" <span class="citation" data-reading="MKVLEEA6=>p.
+101" data-annotation="https://hyp.is/19x1wNXQEeq3w8ccy-4ffA/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ong_2002_Writing_Restructures_Consciousness,_chapter_4.pdf"/>

 Ong notes that: the removal of the word from its spoken context requires every more precision

-Question: why?
+{:.question}
+Why?

+{:.answer}
 Because the removal of this context removes hundreds of "communicative redundancies" that help sure the success of a transmission.

-> [quote 9] p.
-104: "to make yourself clear without gesture, without facial expression, without intonation, without a real hearer, you have to foresee circumspectly all possible meanings a statement may have for any possible reader in any possible situation, and you have to make your language work so as to come clear all by itself, with no existential context.
-The need for this exquisite circumspection makes writing the agonizing work it commonly is."
+> "to make yourself clear without gesture, without facial expression, without intonation, without a real hearer, you have to foresee circumspectly all possible meanings a statement may have for any possible reader in any possible situation, and you have to make your language work so as to come clear all by itself, with no existential context.
+The need for this exquisite circumspection makes writing the agonizing work it commonly is." <span class="citation" data-reading="MKVLEEA6=>p.
+101" data-annotation="https://hyp.is/cpWMJNXQEeqOdIe8DF4few"/>

-[perhaps you've experienced this through the inefficiency of email.
-Sometimes it takes 20 minutes to write an email to address a question that would have taken 30 seconds in conversation to result]
+Perhaps you've experienced this through the inefficiency of email.
+Sometimes it takes 20 minutes to write an email to address a question that would have taken 30 seconds in conversation to result.

 The ironic point, however, is that the reduction of these helpful information redundancies, forced writing to increase the precision and clarity of the core message.
 The effort to achieve this precision was not necessary in a spoken context because there was so much other contextual information available to help clarify the message.